tkr-sh/tuto.tk.run/src/pages/lua/first/first-line.md

 This is the first line that we see in the program.

-Usually, when you want to understand what a program is doing, you'll read it line by line, like you would read a normal english text.
+Usually, when you want to understand what a program is doing, you'll read it line by line, like you would read a normal english text, so we start here.

 ## Ok cool, but what is this line doing ?